-World Habitat and the Aga Khan Agency for Habitat – who won a Gold World Habitat Award in 2020 – will help answer this question at a special event as part of COP26 on Monday 8 November 2021 in Glasgow.
+World Habitat and the Aga Khan Agency for Habitat – who won a Gold World Habitat Award in 2020 – answered this question at a special event as part of COP26 on Monday 8 November 2021 in Glasgow.

-Facilitated by World Habitat, this event will feature a documentary about affected communities living on the frontlines of the climate crisis, followed by a panel discussion featuring:
+Facilitated by World Habitat, the event featured a documentary about affected communities living on the frontlines of the climate crisis, followed by a panel discussion featuring:

 - Maimunah Mohd Sharif, Executive Director of UN-Habitat and Final Judge of the World Habitat Awards;